 The agencies will collaborate and cooperate to prevent unnecessary duplication of effort.
 However, mutually exclusive guidelines are difficult to define, and some research proposals will necessarily overlap the individual jurisdictions, priorities and interests of the three agencies.
 Applicants should consult the guidelines of each agency to select the one best suited to consider their application.

-To be eligible for NSERC support, you must be undertaking both research and a program of study in one of the fields that NSERC supports (program of study not applicable to PDF applicants).
+To be eligible for NSERC support, you must be conducting research and be enrolled in a program of study in one of the fields that NSERC supports (program of study not applicable to PDF applicants).

 Your research must be part of an overall research program in a field that NSERC supports.
 For awards held at universities, your research must be supervised by a faculty member whose own research program is in a field that NSERC supports.